Preparation of Financial Statements as per Reporting Standards

 A joint venture is a contractual arrangement whereby two or more parties undertake an economic activity, which is subject to joint control.

 Two Important Words:

+1. Joint control is the contractually agreed sharing of control over an economic activity.
 2. There is no definition for the contractual arrangement.
 It may be evidenced in a number of ways, for example by a contract between the venturers or minutes of discussions between the venturers.
 In some cases, the arrangement is incorporated in the articles or other by-laws of the joint venture.
 Whatever its form, the contractual arrangement is normally in writing and deals with such matters as:

 (a) the activity, duration and reporting obligations of the joint venture;

 (b) the appointment of the board of directors or equivalent governing body of the joint venture and the voting rights of the venturers;

 (d) the sharing by the venturers of the output, income, expenses or results of the joint venture.

 The existence of a contractual arrangement distinguishes interests which involve joint control from investments in associates in which the investor has significant influence (see Accounting Standard (AS) 23, Accounting for Investments in Associates in Consolidated Financial Statements).
 Activities which have no contractual arrangement to establish joint control are not joint ventures for the purposes of this Statement (AS 27).